brickjs/devops/README.md

 A collection of opinionated common tools, scripts and configurations to build, test and deploy applications.
 With `@brickjs/devops`, each project does not need to install individual dependencies thus it greatly shortens the `devDependencies` entries.

+### mts and mjs

+Starting from version 2, this package will only support .mts and .mjs extensions.

 ### Quick Start

 Installation